Home

 Coffee

-Freshly brewed, flavored, decaf or regular.
-Also offer tea with lemon and honey and if you are able, cappuccino and espresso.
+Coffee is optional.
+Serve freshly brewed, flavored, decaf or regular.
+Also offer tea with lemon and honey.
+If you've got the right equipment, offer cappuccino and espresso.

 Caviar